virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}` result code.
 The successful action result is *'0'*.

 ### onAlert
 The ability to subscribe for Jelastic <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a>.
-The event will be executed while an alerts are executed.
+The event will be executed during an alerts are executed.

 **Event Placeholders:**